LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ## 5.3 OpenID Connect and OAuth 2.0
 The FHIR specification recommends the use of OpenID Connect and OAuth 2.0.
-The IBM FHIR Server supports these via Liberty's OpenID Connect support.
+The IBM FHIR Server supports these via either:
+* An external Authorization Server and/or Identity Provider like [IBM Cloud App ID](https://www.ibm.com/cloud/app-id) or [Keycloak](https://www.keycloak.org)
+* Liberty's own OpenID Connect and OAuth 2.0 support

-The following sections are adapted from the [WebSphere Liberty Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSD28V_liberty/com.ibm.websphere.wlp.core.doc/ae/twlp_config_oidc_pc_examp_beginner.html), but the steps apply to OpenLiberty as well.
+The following sections focus on the latter and are adapted from the [WebSphere Liberty Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSD28V_liberty/com.ibm.websphere.wlp.core.doc/ae/twlp_config_oidc_pc_examp_beginner.html), but the steps apply to OpenLiberty as well.

 ### 5.3.1 Configure Liberty as the OpenID Connect Provider
 Liberty can be configured to act as an OpenID Connect Provider via the [openidConnectServer-1.0 feature](https://openliberty.io/docs/ref/feature/#openidConnectServer-1.0.html).
 To enable this feature without modifying the default `server.xml`, move the `oidcProvider.xml` config snippet on the installed FHIR Server from `<WLP_HOME>/usr/servers/fhir-server/configDropins/disabled/` to `<WLP_HOME>/usr/servers/fhir-server/configDropins/defaults/` and modify as desired.